belindamo/quartz/content/🧪/Experiment Proposals/Explainable Data Structures and Protocols  for 2x+ Retention Improvements to Long-Term Human Memory.md

 # Implementation Plan: A shared schema between mutual explainable human memory (MEHM) and mutually explainable computer memory (MECM)

 ## Definitions
+Let's define a few terms first:
 - Loops: Processes that lead back to themselves.
 - Level-crossing: Loops that cross layers.
 - Strange Loops: Level-crossing processes that lead back to themselves.
 - Isomorphism: A mapping or correspondence between two structures in such a way that each element in one structure has a corresponding element in the other structure.
 [18]
 - Keyword: a string used to access a specific human memory structure.
 - Explainable: An adjective to describe a concept that can be stored and retrieved in a similar enough format.
 It is similar enough based on the concept’s domain and the retriever’s objective(s), memory capabilities, and the external tools they have at their disposal for the objective(s).
 - Mutually explainable (ME): a concept that is explainable to both humans and computers.
-For a more precise definition, we consider a concept to be explainable if it can be understood by any college-educated American in 2024 or computed by a 15-inch M2 chip 2024 Macbook Air.
+For a more precise definition, we consider a concept to be explainable if it can be understood either by any college-educated American in 2024 or computed by a 15-inch M2 chip 2024 Macbook Air.

 ## Design considerations